mfojtik/sinatra-rabbit/README.md

 Features
 -------

-* Automatically generate proper path and use right HTTP method for all CRUD operations:
+* Automatically generate proper path and use the right HTTP method for all CRUD operations:
   * `operation :create` is being mapped as 'POST /:collection'
   * `operation :index` is being mapped as 'GET /:collection'
   * `operation :show` is being mapped as 'GET /:collection/:id'
-  * `operation :update` is being mapped as 'PUT /:collection/:id'
+  * `operation :update` is being mapped as 'PATCH /:collection/:id'
   * `operation :destroy` is being mapped as 'DELETE /:collection/:id'
   * `action :reboot` is being mapped as 'POST /:collection/:id/reboot'
-* Use of Sinatra route conditions
+* Automatically set the :id parameter for routes like :show or :destroy
+* Automatically validates the request parameter values
+* Allow to change the HTTP method (`action :reboot, :http_method => :post`)
+* Allow to check if operation is supported by the current resource
 <pre>
   <code>
+    check_capability :for => lambda { |m| driver.respond_to? m }

+    collection :vms do
-    action :stop, :with_capability => :stop_operation do
+      action :stop, :with_capability => :stop do
-     description "Stop virtual machine"
         control do
           # ...
         end
       end
+    end
   </code>
 </pre>
-* Support operation specific features
-* Support REST subcollections
+* Allow to define groups of parameters as features and make them available if the current resource support them
+* Support the 'sub-collections' that might be defined on resouce
 <pre>
   <code>
     collection :buckets do
       collection :blobs, :with_id => :bucket_id do
-        description "Blobs are binary objects stored in buckets"

         # GET /buckets/:bucket_id/blobs/:id
         operation :show do
-          description "Show content of blob"
-          param :id, :string, :required
           control { #... }
         end
       end

       # GET /buckets/:id
       operation :show do
-        description "Show content of bucket"
-        param :id, :string, :required
         control { #... }
       end
     end
   </code>
 </pre>
-* Generate HEAD routes for all operations and collections
+* Generate HEAD routes for all operations and collections to check if the route is available
 * Generate OPTIONS routes for all operations and collections
   * `OPTIONS /:collection` will return list of all operations (using 'Allow' header)
   * `OPTIONS /:collection/:operation` will return list of parameters defined for given operation (using 'Allow' header)
+* Allow to manipulate with the REST structure programmatically, to generate documentation or collect statistics
-* Include bunch of tests to prove it work correctly
+* Include bunch of tests to prove it all works correctly

 Configuration
 -------